 - Munich.
 Though the name is misleading, the world's most beer festival, Oktoberfest starts in September, and it truly a must-do experience for German beer lovers.

-- Span.
+- Spain.
 Spain loves September.
 From the San Sebastian Film Festival to the Riojo Grape Harvest Festival, there is so much going on.
 Click here to see more September Festivals & Fiestas in Spain that are worth a visit.

 - Beaune, France.
 For excellent music blended with amazing wines, don't miss Jazz a Beaune and the St. Emilion Festival that kicks off the French harvest season.
 Read more about traveling to France in Septemberhere.